rafalp/Misago-Docs/docs/WritingNewAdminActions.md

 Unlike Django, Misago admin is not "automagical".
 This means you will not get complete admin from nowhere by just creating one file and writing 3 lines of code in it.
 However Misago provides set of basic classes defined in  in `misago.admin.views.generic` module that can offload most of burden of writing views handling items lists and forms from you.

 Workflow with those classes is fast and easy to master.
-First, you define your own mixin (propably extending `AdminBaseMixin`).
+First, you define your own mixin (probably extending `AdminBaseMixin`).
 This mixin will define common properties and behaviours of all admin views, like which model are admin views focused on, how to fetch its instances from database as well as where to seek templates and which message should be used when model could not be found.

 Next you define your own views inheriting from your mixin and base views.
 Misago provides basic views for each of most common scenarios in admin: